 In This Issue

-Boaz Michael, founder and Director of First Fruits of Zion, tells us what we will find in this issue of Messiah Magazine.
+Boaz Michael, founder and Director of First Fruits of Zion, introduces this issue of Messiah Magazine.

-This month we are introduced to Matt from Michigan and Shlomit from Colorado.
+This month we are introduced to the Eisner family from Georgia and Adelheid from Germany.

 Share this Resource